Jeff Jones (gridiron football)

-Jeffery Raymond Jones (born May 30, 1972) is an American former professional football offensive tackle who played two seasons for the Detroit Lions of the National Football League (NFL).
+Jeffery Raymond Jones (born May 30, 1972) is an American former professional football player who was an offensive tackle for two seasons with the Detroit Lions of the National Football League (NFL).
 After having played with the team in 1995 and 1996, he joined the BC Lions of the Canadian Football League (CFL).
+He played college football for the Texas A&M Aggies.